 I love this beach because the water is always a beautiful turquoise shade.
 All facilities, including bathrooms, are available close by and there’s plenty to enjoy here.

 Playa Chac-Mool beach is connected to the previous beach I mentioned.
-It’s a very wide and peaceful beach and is connected to a luxurious condo so it’s very clean.
+It’s a very wide and peaceful beach and is right in front of a luxurious condo so it’s very clean.

 Playa Marlin is located right behind Plaza Kukulcan, km 13

-Right between Playa Marlin and the Luxury Hotel Ritz Carlton you will find another hidden beach access to a spectacular stretch of beach where the color of the water is so blue that it seems painted.
+Right between Playa Marlin and the Luxury Hotel Kempton (former Ritz Carlton) you will find another hidden beach access to a spectacular stretch of beach where the color of the water is so blue that it seems painted.
 There is not an official entrance, but a gate that should normally be open.

 The beach is completely unspoiled with no beach facilities although you may find somebody renting out chairs and umbrellas.

 To get there, you must enter San Miguelito lane right before Ritz Carlton as indicated in the above image.
 You will find a lot of parking spots there but keep in mind that it’s not supervised, so make sure you lock your car and don’t leave anything valuable inside.

 Playa Delfines is THE beach of Cancun.
 It is the highest-rated beach in the city, and the visitors absolutely love it.
 There are plenty of facilities available; you can rent beach chairs and umbrellas, and even learn surfing (after renting a surfboard, of course).
 It’s a good place to get some surfing practice.

 This beach is so wide that there’s plenty of room for all types of activities.
 You can just sunbathe on your towel, go running, take pictures, and mix in with the locals (as this is a very popular spot locally too).
 Speaking of taking pictures, this is maybe the most picturesque beach in Cancun.